giacomoguiduzzi/unify_tensors/README.md

 pip install unify-tensors
 ```

-or, if not available on PyPI, clone the repository and install it manually:
+or, if you prefer to go directly through GitHub, clone the repository and install it manually:

 ```bash
 git clone https://github.com/giacomoguiduzzi/unify-tensors.git